mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``canWrite``
      - boolean
-     - If ``true``, indicates that :ref:`commit <c2c-api-commit>` has
-       completed and that it is possible to write to the destination cluster.
+     - If ``true``, indicates that it is possible to write to the destination cluster.
+Index validation continues until the :ref:`commit <c2c-api-commit>` is complete.

    * - ``info``
      - string